App version: 0.1.0

 Although lenders may vary in their precise requirements, here are common factors that they may consider when someone applies for a car loan:

-• Credit score: A good credit score score (the FICO credit score model defines that as 670 or higher) makes it easier to get approved and with better car loan terms, including the interest rate and APR (important car loan terms to know).
+• Credit score: A good credit score (the FICO credit score model defines that as 670 or higher) makes it easier to get approved and with better car loan terms, including the interest rate and APR.

-• Employment history: Stability in your employment is a good sign to lenders.
+• Employment history: Stability in your employment and income is a good sign to lenders.

 Lenders may also consider another calculation: the payment-to-income (PTI) ratio.
 In this case, you’d add up estimated car loan payments, plus vehicle insurance costs, and divide this figure by your gross income.

-There are debt-to-income ratio for car loan calculators available, but it’s also easy to calculate yourself.Step one: Determine your monthly gross income.
+Here’s how to calculate your debt-to-income ratio for a car loan:Step one: Determine your monthly gross income.
 You can use your pay stubs to calculate this, but be sure to use the pre-tax amount.
 If you get paid weekly, multiply that amount by 52 (weeks of the year) and then divide it by 12 (months of the year).Here’s an example: If your gross weekly pay is $700, then $700 x 52 / 12 = $3,033 in monthly gross income.If you have a salary of $50,000 a year, then just divide that by 12, which comes out to a monthly gross income of $4,167.Step two: Make a list of all of your monthly debt payments.
 This would include:

 • Rent or your mortgage payment with taxes and insurance